 Approximately 100 homes a year were upgraded after 2008.
 Installations done by the owner sometimes needed troubleshooting.
 On those occasions he learned a great deal about proper installation techniques and the invaluable use of test smoke which he now shares with others.

 Graduated from Temple University in 2018 with a degree in media production.
 Became a certified Firefighter and EMT in 2013.
 Have since served both the community and private businesses since then.

 Certified in Fire Fighter I via the National Fire Protection Association (NFPA) which included course work in hazardous material identification.
 Achieved certification as an Emergency Medical Technician (EMT) in 2012 and has served both the community and private business in this capacity.
 Worked with young adults in the Central Bucks EMS Xplorer program providing training and education.
 Assistant Instructor for Bucks County EMS EMT training classes.

-Daniel is from Plumsteadville PA and currently resides in Philadelphia where he is a student at Temple University finishing up his degree in Communication and Social Influence.
+Daniel is from Plumsteadville PA.
+He graduated from Temple University in 2021 with a degree in Communication and Social Influence.

-Daniel has been a firefighter for 5 years with Plumsteadville Volunteer Fire Company and has been working as an EMT For 4 years.
+Daniel has been a firefighter and EMT since 2016 with Plumsteadville Volunteer Fire Co.
 Daniel has spent countless hours protecting the community and volunteering his time to do so.
-Daniel learned how to install and test detectors from his grandfather Ed and for the past couple years has been completing installations all over Bucks County.
+Daniel learned how to install and test detectors from his grandfather Ed and has been completing installations all over Bucks County.

 Daniel has a goofy personality but is always professional and informed about fire safety.
 Daniel likes to laugh at his own jokes even when they aren’t funny and loves to hear and laugh at other jokes just as much.
 Daniel is committed to making homes in Bucks County safer and helping families feel secure in their fire prevention systems.